Poll: Which of these 90s Disney films is your favorite? Vote Now!

 Honest to God, I can't even count how many fans I've encountered who say they greatly dislike Kiara for no other reason other than the fact she is female, and she isn't Simba and Nala's son instead.
 Seriously, some claim that to be their only reason, and that they have nothing against her other than the prospect she's female, and that's the only reason they hate her.
 Come on, they're making Twilight look less sexist than this by comparison!
 (And that's no small feat, either).
 Concerning the thought of Simba and Nala having an heir at all, fans who would want to see that story in any form told should be open to it no matter what the gender is!
 If it's a boy, fine.
 If it's a girl, fine.
 They should be open and accepting to either a male or a female offspring without regarding one or the other as terrible because of said gender!
 It wasn't their choice to be a boy or a girl, so why fault them for it?
 You can hate on them as much as you want whether they are a boy or a girl for other reasons like with certain other characters.

 If there actually is something legitimately wrong with them, fine, go all out.
 I've heard people say some nasty things about Kovu before, but none of them say he should've been a girl or that he sucks because he's a male.
 That would actually be a problem in the total opposite direction.
 If other characters can be criticized without their sex being a part of that criticism, please just keep it like that with Kiara as well.
-Keep the gender of Kiara, Simba and Nala's heir and offspring out of the hatred issue instead of favoring one (Kopa) over the other (Kiara) solely because of the heir's sex, regardless if its male or female!
+Keep the gender of Kiara, Simba and Nala's heir and offspring out of the hatred issue instead of favoring one (Kopa) over the other (Kiara) solely because of the heir's sex, regardless if it's male or female!
+However, there are times that I suspect the books themselves could actually be responsible for this and that the whole thing's just a typical case of nerd rage from the movie not following the book (I've seen plenty of that from Th Hobbit, recently).
 If for the sake of argument the situation was switched, Simba and Nala did have Kopa in The Lion King II, but they had Kiara in the Six New Adventures books, I would bet every cent I have that the response would be completely reversed: People would hate Kopa for being male and that Simba and Nala should've had a daughter "like in the books", and that he "replaced" her.
 I wouldn't doubt that in the slightest.
 I'm sorry if I'm dwelling on this, but this issue really does upset me in a lot of ways because I completely support all forms of equality between men and women for everything, and it's absolutely shocking and horrendous that this is running rampant throughout the fandom.

 If by some chance Kiara was a boy, I wouldn't like her more, but I wouldn't like her (him?) less either.
 I would still defend Kiara as I am doing now even if she were a boy.
-Being male or female shouldn't hinder the likeability of any character, not just with Kiara or even Lion King in general, but with any piece of story-telling media that currently exists at the moment.
-The sex of a character shouldn't change one's opinion on them, they should be judged on their own merits aside from that: personality, actions, beliefs, impact on the story, etc. Those are what makes good characters, not their sex.
+Being male or female shouldn't hinder the likeability of any character, not just with Kiara or even Lion King in general, but with any character in all of story-telling media that currently exists at the moment.
+The sex of a character shouldn't change one's opinion on them, they should be judged on their own merits aside from that: personality, actions, beliefs, likeability, impact on the story, etc. Those are what makes good characters, not their sex.
+There are exceptions, but this is most definitely not one of them.
 If Kopa were female, I wouldn't care.
 If Kiara were male, I wouldn't care.
 I just don't understand in the slightest why she has to be disliked by some because she isn't Simba and Nala's son.
 That is incredibly ignorant for this day and age in my opinion, and the character of Simba and Nala's heir should be judged on their own merits like any other character usually is, not their gender.
-I just sincerely wish more overly Kopa worshipping fans would be able to see it that way.
+I just sincerely wish more morbidly Kopa worshipping fans who treat him like he's Jesus Christ would be able to see it that way.